Web application security in Laravel: from OWASP to production operations

 Secure your applications

-If you are running a web application and you are not confident in its security posture, or if you are planning a new build and want production-grade security from the start, a conversation is the right starting point.
-The first one is free and comes with no obligation.
+If you are running a web application and you are not confident in its security posture, or if you are planning a new build and want production-grade security from the start, we are happy to talk it through.
+For applications already in production, security is covered by our ongoing support service.
+If you have inherited an application from another team, the security triage described above is where we start.